 Further, what do most agents know about home construction, repair or improvements?
 This is not an agent's specialty and agents are not licensed to provide advice about home inspections.
 Yet, buyer's agents still are expected to guide a buyer to arrive at the right conclusions.

 The odds of going into escrow with an inexperienced buyer's agent are very high.
 If a buyer's agent represents a first-time home buyer, typically that kind of buyer has little experience or knowledge about home construction.
 When you couple an inexperienced buyer's agent and a first-time home buyer together with a home inspector who has no licensing requirements, it can be a recipe for disaster.
 You can end up with three important entities to a transaction who are wandering about like they are blindfolded.

-Yet, this is how we sell homes in California, and we suggest the same ratios may very well apply to other states.
+This is how we sell homes in California, and we suggest the same ratios may apply to other states.
 Many transactions are renegotiated after the home inspection in California, so home inspections completed by a competent home inspector are crucial to home sellers and home buyers.

 Correcting Defects Noted by a Home Inspector

 Every home has defects.
 Some have more issues than others.
 When was the last time you crawled under a house to inspect for leaks?
 Probably never.
 Well, you probably have a slab.

 There will more than likely be many defects noted in a home inspection.
 Some repairs will be called out as health and safety issues, and some of those so-called health and safety issues were not health and safety issues back when the home was constructed.
 Health and safety issues are not necessarily life-and-death situations.

 There is no purchase agreement requires that health and safety issues need to be corrected to sell a home in California.
 There is an option for state-mandated and government retrofits.
 The C.A.R.
 Residential Purchase Agreement states all homes are sold AS IS and sellers are not required to make any repairs.